Free New Jersey Records Search (Warrants, Arrests, Inmates)

 Criminal Records of New Jersey (An Overview)

 As detailed in our New Jersey criminal and arrest record search guide, criminal proceedings typically consist of arrest dates, convictions, and any pending lawsuits.
 Knowing this information lets property and business owners determine if an individual poses a threat to themselves and their clients.
-Even if someone does have a criminal past, they may be granted another chance if their crime was mild enough.
+Even if someone does have a criminal past, they may be granted another chance if their crime is mild enough.

 Some criminal history reports are New Jersey public records such as those found on police websites.
 However, people can only inquire about their own criminal records.2 No one else can obtain another person’s criminal history records except potential employers, private detectives, and authorized government personnel.3